AndreaSainz/FinalProject/docs/material/datasets.rst

 This class loads HDF5 files, simulates realistic noisy sinograms, and generates input-output pairs for supervised deep learning tasks in CT reconstruction.
 It supports:

-- Gaussian and Poisson noise simulation,
+- **Gaussian and Poisson noise simulation** — for realistic data.
-- generation of single-angle backprojections,
+- **Single-angle backprojection generation** — useful for low-dose CT reconstruction.
-- automatic filtering of invalid samples.
+- **Invalid sample filtering** — ensures only valid training data is used.

 How to Import:
 --------------